Once again we were blessed with perfect walking weather as we continued across the Basque countyside.

 We arrived at Zabaldika, a 12 century church 1/2 hour before it closed for the afternoon.
 As soon as I crossed the threshold I began crying.
 What is it was that tugged at my soul?
 I have no explanation.
 The sisters of the Society of Sacred Heart provided a warm welcome, communal dinner & breakfast, as well as a very moving prayer gathering and Pilgrims Blessing following dinner.

-We feasted at the Cafe Iruna, a favorite haunt of Hemingway when he was here.
+We feasted at the Cafe Iruna, a favorite haunt of Hemingway when he was in town.
 We ate from the Pilgrims menu and I felt like Yost from the movie The Way as I dug into the best lamb ever!
 And a bargain too, 3 courses including a bottle of wine or water for 15 euros.